Written by ASAP’s expert immigration lawyers · Updated

 Note for immigrants with parole through U4U or OAW:

-The U.S. government has also sent this notice by mistake to some immigrants who never had a CBP One appointment.
+The U.S. government also sent this notice by mistake to some immigrants who never had a CBP One appointment.
 This includes some people who received U4U parole (for people from Ukraine) and OAW parole (for people from Afghanistan).
+If you have U4U or OAW parole, it still remains valid until the expiration date.